 Warm, comforting and totally satisfying, chicken and mushroom casserole gets a healthy twist with whole wheat pasta, lean chicken breast, and creamy plain yogurt.

 Compared to the average family Midwestern family, we didn’t eat a ton of casseroles growing up.
 However, there are two casseroles my mom makes quite frequently that I inevitably crave when temperatures plummet: tuna noodle and chicken mushroom.
-Since we are in operation #Last10Pounds, I decided to give her recipes a nutritional face-lift by making a few changes:
+To give this casserole a nutritional face-lift I’ve made a few changes.

 - Skip the Canned Cream Soups: God bless Cream of Mushroom/Chicken/Celery soups but friends, making your own takes less than 10 minutes and is SO much more flavorful.
 Plus, you get to control the quality of ingredients when you make your own.
 I know those cans are cute and make you feel warm and fuzzy but don’t let clever marketing trick you into thinking you can’t make your own cream soups.

 The end result?
-Ooey, gooey, cheesy goodness that takes nothing like health food.
+Ooey, gooey, cheesy goodness that takes nothing like healthy food.
 Jacob had 3 servings himself which is always a good sign.